 The Love Shockers from Jet Set Radio are a gang of these.
 Quoth DJ Professor K, "Love broke their hearts, and now they're looking to do some breaking of their own!"

-Sarah Kerrigan.
+Starcraft: Sarah Kerrigan.
 Hooo boy, Sarah Kerrigan.
 Making vengeance seems very easy when you have Horde of Alien Locusts at your disposal.
 Slightly subverted in that her infestation makes her not only bitch to Mengsk, but to everyone else.
-Double Subverted when it is revealed that even after her de-infestation, she still hold a very deep grudge to Mengsk.
+Double Subverted when it is revealed that even after her de-infestation, she still holds a very deep grudge against Mengsk.
 To be fair, she did kill Mengsk's father, but that is out of malice, she just did her job.
 And Mengsk did said he forgives her, too.

 This is the reason for all the chaos and near-end-of-the-world in Resident Evil 6.
 Big Bad Carla Radames felt betrayed by Simmons because he altered her appearance and brainwashed her so she would look and act like Ada Wong.
 When she regained control, she wasn't happy.
 One of the main reasons for her plan is to humiliate and crush Simmons and irreversibly destroy the world balance he cares so much about.